The Thomas Pages homepage

 – Hallelujah!

-Praise God that the bitter pill of voluntary exile, because his very own people had distrusted him (Ex.2:14), brought Moses to a godly source whose benefits, by God's wisdom, still reach us today!
+that the bitter pill of voluntary exile, because Moses' very own people had distrusted him (Exodus 2:14), brought him to a godly source whose benefits, by God's wisdom, still reach to us today!

 Word-Rhythms Sets